dudenrb/parking_lot/README.md

-Here is the README content properly formatted in Markdown:

 ### 🅿️ Parking Lot Automation System

 This project is a production-grade **Parking Lot Automation System** implemented in **TypeScript**.
 It's designed as a CLI application that can operate in two modes: **interactive** and **file-based**.